PaulNWms/SurfingWithStyleHugo/content/notes/computer/microsoft/com/dynamic-composition/_index.md

   - COM
   - ATL
 ---
 The idea behind dynamic composition is that you've got a COM object and you want QueryInterface() to return an interface from a _different_ object.
-COM supports 2 types of dynamic composition, [tear-off interface](/notes/computer/microsoft/com/dynamic-composition/tear-off-interface)s and [[aggregation]].
+COM supports 2 types of dynamic composition, [tear-off interface](/notes/computer/microsoft/com/dynamic-composition/tear-off-interface)s and [aggregation](/notes/computer/microsoft/com/dynamic-composition/aggregation).

 Dynamic composition is a generic COM idea, but in practice you'd better use use [ATL](/notes/computer/microsoft/com/atl).